coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

-Spell resistance prevents a spell or a spell-like ability from affecting or harming the resistant creature, but it never removes a magical effect from another creature or negates a spell's effect on another creature.
+Spell resistance prevents a spell or a spell-like ability from affecting or harming the resistant creature, but it never removes a magical effect from another creature or negates a spell’s effect on another creature.
 Spell resistance prevents a spell from disrupting another spell.

 Against an ongoing spell that has already been cast, a failed check